remotelib/exval/README.md

 ### Global Vars

 *exvar* will not copy outer scope variables that has been used in your code (including globals and environment variables).
- It's **your responsibility** to make sure that all the globals variables are correctly copied and transferred between yours machines.
+ It's **your responsibility** to make sure that all the globals variables are correctly copied and transferred between your machines.

 ```js
 let glob = 1;